-Photographer Albert Watson has been awarded an OBE in the Queen’s Birthday Honours
+Photographer Albert Watson wins OBE in Queen’s Birthday Honours

 Albert Watson, who has been blind in one eye since birth, is regarded as one of the world’s most successful editorial and commercial photographers of the past four decades.